-On October 23, 2024, Skyharbour announced it had completed the majority earn-in requirements to earn a 51% interest in the Russell Lake project, by initially paying a cash payment of \$508,200, issuing 3,584,014 common shares to Rio Tinto Limited and incurring an aggregate \$5,717,250 in exploration expenditures on the project over the 3-year term of the earn-in.
+• Russell Lake/Russell Lake South - On October 23, 2024, Skyharbour Resource Ltd. ("Skyharbour") announced it had completed the majority earn-in requirements to earn a 51% interest in the Russell Lake project, by initially paying a cash payment of \$508,200, issuing 3,584,014 common shares to Rio Tinto Limited and incurring an aggregate \$5,717,250 in exploration expenditures on the project over the three-year earn-in period.

-In a news release dated October 24, 2024, Skyharbour announced the results from the 2024 winter and spring drilling programs.
+In a news release dated October 24, 2024, Skyharbour announced the results from its 2024 winter and spring drilling programs at this project.
 It disclosed that a total of 5,152 metres was drilled in 10 holes and that the first phase of drilling consisted of a total of 3,094 metres in six holes, while the second phase of drilling consisted of 2,058 metres of drilling in four holes.
 Skyharbour stated that the first phase of drilling focused on drill testing the newly identified Fork Target area related to and south-southwest of the Grayling Zone.
-It disclosed that the best intercept of uranium mineralization to date on the property was intersected in RSL24-02, which returned a 2.5-metre-wide intercept of 0.721% U_3O_8 at a relatively shallow depth of 338.1 metres, including 2.99% U_3O_8 over 0.5 metres at 339.6 metres, just above the unconformity in the sandstone.
+It disclosed that the best intercept of uranium mineralization to date on the property was intersected in RSL24-02, which returned a 2.5-metre-wide intercept of $0.721\% U_3O_8$ at a relatively shallow depth of 338.1 metres, including 2.99% U3O8 over 0.5 metres at 339.6 metres, just above the unconformity in the sandstone.
 Skyharbour further provided that, during the second phase of drilling at Russell Lake, three holes totaling 1,649 metres (holes RSL24-07 to -09) were drilled at the regional MZE target area, approximately 10 kilometres northeast of the Fork Target, identifying prospective faulted graphitic gneiss accompanied by anomalous sandstone and basement geochemistry.

-On January 16, 2025, Skyharbour announced that the company was planning to drill 18 to 20 holes totaling 10,000 to 11,000 metres of drilling through the 2025 calendar year on the Russell Lake project.
-On February 25, 2025, Skyharbour announced commencement of the drilling at Russell Lake, intending to drill 5,000 metres of diamond drilling on the Fork and Sphinx targets within the broader Grayling target area, as well as the M-Zone Extension target and the Fox Lake Trail target.
+On January 16, 2025, Skyharbour announced that it was planning to drill 18 to 20 holes totaling 10,000 to 11,000 metres of drilling at the project in 2025.
+On February 25, 2025, Skyharbour announced that it commenced drilling at the project, intending to drill 5,000 metres of diamond drilling on the Fork and Sphinx targets within the broader Grayling target area, as well as the M-Zone Extension target and the Fox Lake Trail target.